lotusk08/lotusk08.github.io/_posts/2024-06-08-goodbye-brad.md

 {% include embed/youtube.html id='JvNCc7IsynI' %}

-On a suggestion from my captain, Mr. John - CEO of Vietnam Star Automobile, I have created a video clip to commemorate Mr. Kelly’s contributions during our farewell gathering.
+On a suggestion from my captain, Mr. John - CEO of Vietnam Star Automobile, I have created a video clip to commemorate Mr. Kelly’s contributions during his farewell gathering.
 As a member of Vietnam Star, a partner company of MBV, it’s been an honor to collaborate and witness the growth and achievements under Mr. Kelly’s leadership.
 His legacy will undoubtedly inspire us as we embrace the future with Mr. Bitterlich at the steering wheel.

 > Mercedes-Benz stands among the top German luxury car brands in Vietnam, alongside Audi, BMW, Volkswagen, and Porsche.
 With a diverse product range categorized into Top-End Luxury, Core Luxury, and Entry Luxury, MBV has also introduced electric models like the EQS Sedan, EQS SUV, EQB, and EQE SUV to its Vietnamese customers.
 {: .prompt-info }